 The Deadlands exists in liminal spaces between life, death, and elsewhere.
 We are looking for speculative fiction that concerns itself with death–but also everything death may involve.
 A ghost in a shadowed wood.
 An afterlife discovered through a rusted door.
 An abandoned house in the middle of a haunted field.
 A skeletal figure moving with intent toward something unseen.
 Death personified.
 Burials in troubled lands.
 A raised scythe against a clouded sky.
 Memento mori.
 The rivers of the dead.
 The sprawling underworlds beneath our feet.

 The Deadlands would love to see stories from a worldwide perspective, different cultures, different approaches to death.
 We welcome stories from everyone, everywhere.
 Stories that feature characters impacted by someone passing away and processing the event of death, are fair game, but will likely be a hard sell.
 Stories about related subjects—zombies, demons, vampires, apocalypses, and the various undead—are not for us.
 An apocalypse may be your setting, but it isn’t your story.
 We are absolutely not interested in seeing weird West stories, steampunk tales, or military fiction.
+We are not interested in stories involving Lovecraft’s mythos.
 Humor will be a harder sell than heartbreaking.
-If your story begins with someone waking up, it is probably not for us.
+If your story begins with someone waking up, it is not for us.

-The Deadlands accepts stories up to 5000 words.
+The Deadlands accepts stories up to 5000 words and 5000 words only.
 Stories should be original and unpublished (this includes your blog, your website, your newsletter, your Patreon).
 The sweet spot for length is probably around 3-4k.

 One submission per author.
 If you are submitting fiction, you cannot also submit poetry or nonfiction.
 All double submissions will be rejected unread.
 Please do not submit reprints and originals at the same time.
 No multiple submissions or simultaneous submissions.
 If a story is on submission somewhere else, please wait before sending it to us.
 The Deadlands pays 10¢/word for original fiction.